jlunder00/TMN_DataGen/README.md

 ## CSCD584 Submission Instructions

 This section provides specific instructions for setting up TMN_DataGen for use with the Tree-Matching-Networks package in the CSCD584 submission.
+Note: this has not been tested in other environments.
+It is possible there are issues preventing it from working in environments other than my own.

 ### Creating Embedding Cache for Demo or Evaluation